marcosv9/MOSFiT-package/README.md

 MOSFiT will only read filenames in the same format of INTERMAG-NET IAGA-2002 2.
 After the data is downloaded, the user may organize all files from different observatories in a single or multiple folders.

+Most MOSFIT functions require an input called 'station'.
+It is the 3 letter IAGA code of the INTERMAGNET observatory.
+In MOSFiT there is a database with all INTERMAGNET observatories registered (IAGA code, latitude, longitude and altitude, this informations are used in many data processing functions).
+If you want to use MOSFiT with an observatory or location that are not registered in the database, there is a MOSFiT class called IMO that includes any location into the database.
+See utilities_tools section for an explanation about how to include any location.

 ## Package modules import suggestion